Predetermined Overhead Rate Definition

-- Variable predetermined overhead: It is totally dependent upon the activity it is very tough to identify but by studying the past trends the experts try to predict the variable predetermined overhead.
+- Variable predetermined overhead: It is dependent upon the activity, it is very tough to identify, but by studying the past trends, the experts try to predict the variable predetermined overhead.

-- Single predetermined overhead rate: This is calculated by using single apportionment bases.
-This is more useful in the case of small companies where there is less transaction involved.
+- Single predetermined overhead: This is calculated by using single apportionment bases.
+It is more useful in the case of small companies where there is less transaction involved.
 These types of rates are generally determined by following the past trends of the company.

-- Multiple predetermined overhead rates: This type of predetermined rates is used for large scale businesses were the recovery rate depends upon multiple allocation bases.
-There are huge transactions involved in a single unit, therefore, it becomes somewhat difficult to find the rate although it has been found that the multiple predetermined overhead rates are more accurate and prominent.
+- Multiple predetermined overheads: This type of predetermined rate is used for large scale businesses were the recovery rate depends upon multiple allocation basesAllocation BasesThe allocation base is a measuring system used to determine the overhead cost of a business or department, and it is measured in terms of hours worked, techniques employed, operational employees, and square feet..
+There are huge transactions involved in a single unit.
+Therefore, it becomes somewhat difficult to find the rate, although it has been found that the multiple predetermined overhead rates are more accurate and prominent.

-We can calculate predetermined overhead for material using units to be allocated, for labor we can use labor hours worked and for calculating overhead for store department we can use the quantity of material to be used.
+We can calculate predetermined overhead for material using units to be allocated.
+For labor, we can use labor hours worked, and for calculating overhead for the store department, we can use the quantity of material to be used.

 Therefore, by using the above formula we get,